Reasonable Effectiveness of Random Weighting: A Litmus Test for Multi-Task Learning: Analysis

-Firstly, Theorem~\ref{thm:2} only requires that $\ell_t(\theta)$ is $c_t$-one point strongly convex w.r.t $\theta_*$ after convolved with noise $\xi$, which is much weak than the convexity assumption and can hold for deep neural networks.
-Moreover, this theorem implies that for both RLW and FW methods, their solutions have a high probability to get close to a local minimum $\theta_*$ depending on the noise $\xi$.
-Note that by adding extra noise, the sharp local minimum will disappear and only the flat local minimum with a large diameter will still exist \citep{kleinberg2018alternative}.
-On the other hand, those flat local minima may satisfy one point strongly convexity assumption in Theorem~\ref{thm:2}, thus the diameter of the converged flat local minimum is affected by the noise intensity.
-Due to the extra randomness from loss weights sampling, the RLW method can provide a stronger noise (i.e. a larger $r$) than FW (referred to Appendix \ref{appendix:noise}).
-Hence RLW can better escape sharp local minima and converge to a flatter local minimum than FW, resulting in better generalization performance.
+Theorem~\ref{thm:2} only requires that $\ell_t(\theta)$ is $c_t$-one point strongly convex w.r.t. $\theta_*$ after convolved with noise $\xi$, which can hold for deep neural networks \cite{safran2021effects}.
+It also implies that for both RLW and EW methods, their solutions have high probabilities to be close to a local minimum $\theta_*$ depending on the noise $\xi$.
+Note that by adding extra noise, the sharp local minimum will disappear and only the flat local minimum with a large diameter will still exist \cite{kleinberg2018alternative}.
+On the other hand, those flat local minima could satisfy the one point strongly convexity assumption made in Theorem~\ref{thm:2}, thus the diameter of the converged flat local minimum is affected by the noise intensity.

+\begin{remark} Converging to flat local minima is important in neural network training because flat local minima may lead to better generalization \cite{chaudhari2019entropy, keskar2017large}.
+Due to the extra randomness from the sampling of loss weights, the RLW method can have a larger noise with a larger $r$ than the EW strategy (refer to Appendix \ref{appendix:noise}).
+Hence, according to Theorem~\ref{thm:2} and the above discussion, the RLW method can better escape sharp local minima and converge to a flatter local minimum than EW, resulting in better generalization performance. \end{remark}